Frobenius manifold structures on the spaces of abelian integrals: Preliminaries and the main construction

-There is a natural way to construct twisted Frobenius manifold structures on dense open subsets of $\M$ starting from a pencil of connections, provided this pencil of connections satisfies some non-degeneracy condition.
-This will be explained in detail in~\S\ref{WDVV}.
+One interprets a pencil as a family of flat connections on $\W$, parameterized by $\Pro^1\setminus0$.
+The condition on the pole implies that this family is of the form $\nabla_\infty+\Phi/z$, this is why it is called ``pencil'' (here $z$ is a coordinate on $\Pro^1$).
+There is a natural way to construct twisted Frobenius manifold structures on dense open subsets of $\M$ starting from a pencil of connections, provided this pencil of connections satisfies some non-degeneracy condition (and, conversely, every Frobenius manifold gives rise to a pencil of connections).
+This will be explained in details in~\S\ref{WDVV}.